-All objects are like songs, playing their knowledge to the universe.
+All objects are like songs, playing as knowledge in the universe.

 This knowledge is not written in human language.
-It is translated by the surface mind into human language.
+It’s translated by the surface mind into human language.

 This ‘knowledge’ is the very fabric of the object itself.
-You could say that all objects are made of knowledge—and are only knowledge.
+You could say that all objects are made of knowledge.

 When we are tuned in intuitively, the song of the object plays inside of our nervous system—body and mind.

-This is how we can feel what others are feeling—regardless of where they are or when they are.
+This is how we can feel what others are feeling—regardless of where or when they are.

 Intuition proves to anyone willing to experiment, that what we are is unlimited.
-Intuition proves that there’s something inside of us that can reach beyond the boundaries and barriers of the physical body.
+Intuition proves that there’s something about us that can reach beyond the seeming boundaries of the physical body.

 It’s difficult to sustain the false belief of being a separate self when you’ve proven to yourself that you can tune in intuitively to anything—anywhere—regardless of space and time.

-I’ve spent most of my life testing my intuition, pushing its limits.
-So I know that it’s possible to tune in to anything, anywhere, anytime and gather accurate knowledge.
+I’ve spent most of my life testing my intuition, pushing these limits.
+So I know that it’s possible to tune in to anything, anywhere, anytime and gather knowledge.

-Because of this validation, I came to realize that the reason that this is made possible, is because what I am and what you are, is not separate—not limited.
-The non dual self is unlimited.
+Because of this validation, I came to realize that the reason that this is possible, is because what I am and what you are, is not separate—not limited is non-dual.

 Sensations in my left hand, cannot be known to my right hand.
 They can only both be known to me because both hands are songs of knowledge in me.

 You can place attention on a tree and know the song of the tree.
-But most people are tuned in to their minds and miss the tree.
+But most people are tuned in to their thoughts about the tree and so they miss the tree.